Xilmi/Rotp-Fusion/README.md

   - The player decide when setup options needs to be reloaded.
 - Loaded games will always load their own options. (no mix with current setup option)
   - The player decide if when to change some options.
+- Removed "static" from MOO1GameOptions method that should be called through "options()".

 2023.05.19 (BR)
 - Moved games options from UserPreferences to IGameOptions to be available through options() call.